tntp/tntpr/vignettes/introduction.md

 -   TNTP-themed RMarkdown templates, for starting a new analysis with a shell that can already generate a TNTP-themed .docx report
 -   TNTP-specific ggplot2 theme and color palette
--   Wrappers for quickly making typical TNTP-style charts (e.g., bar chart of means on variable 1 grouped by variable 2)
+-   Wrappers for quickly making typical TNTP-style charts (e.g., bar chart of the distribution of one variable, grouped by a second)
--   Education-specific data management functions (e.g., `date_to_SY()` to convert continuous hire dates into school years using a specified cutoff date)
+-   Education-specific data management functions (e.g., `date_to_SY()` to convert continuous hire dates into school years using a specified cutoff date), and a built-in fake student achievement dataset to play with called `wisc`.

 Installing the package
 ----------------------